 - Addictions and substance use disorders

-- Eating disorders like anorexia and bulimia1
+- Eating disorders like anorexia and bulimia

 In addition to these mental health conditions, REBT therapy can help address other aspects of mental health and well-being related to stress and anger.
 Working with an REBT therapist can help a person reduce the negative effects of stress and anger before they develop into fully-formed mental health disorders.

-Other Issues Improved with REBT
+Other Issues Improved With REBT

 REBT is a therapeutic orientation capable of minimizing issues existing outside of clinical mental health conditions.

-Some additional applications of REBT include:
+Some additional applications of REBT include:1

 - Adjusting to a new chronic health problem or physical disability